Jai2500/CodeFunDo-2019/README.md

   * Creator
   * District centres
   * Voters
-* Each of them would have different functions assigned to them as well.
-We plan to implement them using a mixture of _JavaScript, Solidity, Azure,_ and _HTML/CSS_.

 * There would be a __smart contract__ for the creation of the election that the creator would be able to trigger.
 * After the creation of the voting blockchain, all the candidates and the district centers would be loaded onto the blockchain through the use of another smart contract.
 * The district centers would have their own smart contracts that would enable the voters to vote.